First Luv: Reception

-"First Luv" received favorable reviews from critics.
-Billboard Philippines included it in their list of OPM songs perfect for new beginnings and reflections in October, with writer Ralph Regis describing the track as "warm" and "catchy".
-Andrea Dee of Pulp called the track "heart-fluttering" and said that it showcases the Bini members' "charming" vocals. &Asian's Julienne Loreto lamented that the song was too short, but praised it for being "addictive".
+"First Luv" received favorable reviews from music critics.
+Billboard Philippines' Ralph Regis praised the track's warmth, catchiness, and "kilig-filled" energy.
+Andrea Dee of Pulp remarked that it showcases the Bini members' "charming" vocals.
+In Pulp's separate track-by-track review of the album Flames (2025), Reyza Ferranco wrote that "First Luv" is "as sweet and glowing as the feeling it captures".

 Jade Diones, Eliza Orlic, and Minnie Dao of Envi Media wrote that the song showcases Bini's "blend of delicate and powerful vocals", adding that the sweet lyrics would make listeners swoon.
 They added that the bridge "creat[es] a feeling like you're ascending into the clouds".
 Bandwagon Asia's Hidzir Junaini called the song "nostalgic" and lauded its "emotional depth".
+Julienne Loreto of the American magazine Positively Filipino commended the song for achieving "vintage elegance" in its sound, even without interpolating pre-existing classical music, unlike comparable songs such as "Feel My Rhythm" by Red Velvet.
+They hailed "First Luv" as an example of musical experimentation done correctly.
+Gavin Martinez of the Philippine Daily Inquirers US Bureau said that the song "perfectly" expresses the "fairy tale" experience of falling in love for the first time.

 In the week of October 18, 2025, the song entered Billboard Philippines' Hot 100 chart, debuting at number 73.
-It is reportedly the only P-pop song on the chart for the week.
+It was reportedly the only P-pop song on the chart for the week.
+"First Luv" appeared in several listicles: "10 OPM Songs for Reflection and New Beginnings" by Billboard Philippines; "Fans Pick Their Favorite Songs And Albums Of 2025" by Billboard Philippines; "Pulp Loves: Our Favorite P-pop Songs of 2025" by Pulp; "P-pop's Best in 2025" by Positively Filipino, and "The P-pop love playlist you can't miss this Valentine's Day" by the Philippine Daily Inquirer (US Bureau), and was nominated for P-pop Song of the Year at the VP Choice Awards in January 2026.